 Come together in the morning to sing and dance and play name-game activities that acknowledge each individual child!
 Create a joyful sense of belonging.

 4. Sing Spanish and English Greeting Songs: Hola Mis Amigos

 Sing greeting songs in Spanish, English, and American Sign Language (ASL).
 Learn “Hola Mis Amigos/Hello My Friends.”
 This short greeting song introduces familiar cultural phrases in Spanish and English; ASL provides the bridge of comprehension between languages.
-Make the words of these well-loved class songs a part of the child’s “I Can Read” Anthology notebook.
+Make the words of these well-loved class songs a part of the child’s Poetry “I Can Read” Anthology Notebook.

 5. Take a Class Photo

 Early in the year, have a class photo taken and decide on a class name: “The Kinder Stars,” “The Busy Bees,” “The Signing Kindergarten”…Let this be your welcoming sign for the children and families to see.